spectrocloud/librarium/content/docs/14-troubleshooting/30-pcg.md

 6. Start the script to generate a log archive.
-By default, the script will place the log archive in the **/tmp/** folder.
+By default, the script places the log archive in the **/tmp/** folder.
 The log archive file name starts with the prefix **spectro-logs-** followed by a timestamp value.

   <br />